danapug/startup/.vs/startup/conflictTest.md

-//This is the beginning of my startup project
+//This is the beginning of my startup project github edit, for merge conflict
-//edited this line on github